 - An electronic filing system will make your business more efficient.

 Moving to a totally electronic file system isn’t as hard, or as expensive as you may think either.
 Yes, you may need to scan in currently existing paper documents, but once it’s done, it’s done.

 Some tips for transitioning to an electronic filing system:

 - Start with your current files/documents.
 All new information gets created electronically and then work backwards to scan older paper files.
 If this is too difficult or overwhelming for your current staff, hire someone to convert your paper files to electronic versions.
 Once paper files are converted, shred old paper files.

 - Use this as an opportunity to get rid of old files that should have been destroyed years ago.
 Shred these files, or if there is an over-abundance of them, consider a mass shredding service.

 - Encourage those who send you documents and information to send electronic versions rather than paper.
 Have a scanner in office and make sure that any paper documents are scanned into electronic format immediately.
 Switch to a fax service that delivers faxes in electronic form to email.

 - Create an easily followed electronic storage system to make searching for and finding electronic documents easy.

 - Consider an online file storage system which can be accessible from anywhere on whatever device you may be using.
 No more headaches from leaving a needed file at the office.
 Snow day?
 Being able to access files and software online means work can still be done as usual.

+The file cabinet remains the silent sentinels to the ridiculousness of paper files in this age of technology.
 Be brave.
-Those hulking file cabinets aren’t doing you any favors.
+That hulking file cabinet isn’t doing you any favors.
 Save your business time, money and make it more efficient.
 You and your staff will be glad you did.